danhsiu/Conways-GoL/README.md

-# Conways Game of Life on Python, CUDA, and Metal
+# Conways Game of Life on Python

-Here we implement Conway's game of life in 64-bit integer space (2^64-1).
-According to "https://conwaylife.com/wiki/Conway%27s_Game_of_Life", Conway's Game of Life is "actually a zero-player game, meaning that its evolution is determined by its initial state, needing no input from human players.
+According to "https://conwaylife.com/wiki/Conway%27s_Game_of_Life", Conway's Game of Life (GoL) is "actually a zero-player game, meaning that its evolution is determined by its initial state, needing no input from human players.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves."

 The universe of the Game of Life is an infinite two-dimensional orthogonal grid of square cells, each of which is in one of two possible states, live or dead.
 Every cell interacts with its eight neighbours, which are the cells that are directly horizontally, vertically, or diagonally adjacent.
 At each step in time, the following transitions occur: